 Study human connections to natural resources at UW-Stevens Point

-- environmental law enforcement, training you for a career as a conservation warden, natural resources patrol officer, park ranger or forest patrol officer.
+- conservation law enforcement, training you for a career as a conservation warden, natural resources patrol officer, park ranger or forest patrol officer.

-- general resource management, providing a broad-based foundation in natural resource management leading to a number of career paths in the public and private sector.
+- environmental science and management, providing a broad-based foundation in natural resource management leading to a number of career paths in the public and private sector.

 Your classes will provide foundational courses in natural resources such as forestry, soils, wildlife, water, fisheries, sustainability science and human relationships with natural resources.